Representations of Lie groups: Plancherel formulas, Dirac sequences, smooth vectors

 \begin{lemma} There exists a sequence $\phi_n\in C_c(G)$ such that $\phi_n\to \delta_1$ in the weak topology as $n\to \infty$.
 Moreover, if $G$ is a Lie group, we can choose $\phi_n\in C^\infty_c(G)$. \end{lemma}

-\begin{proof} (sketch) $\phi_n$ can be constructed as a sequence of ``hat" functions supported on a decreasing sequence of balls $B_1\supset B_2\supset...$ whose intersection is $1\in G$.
+\begin{proof} (sketch) $\phi_n$ can be constructed as a sequence of ``hat" functions (normalized to have integral $1$) supported on a decreasing sequence of balls $B_1\supset B_2\supset...$ whose intersection is $1\in G$.
 Such hat functions can be chosen smooth if $G$ is a Lie group. \end{proof}

 Such sequences $\phi_n$ are called {\bf Dirac sequences}.

 \begin{corollary} $C_c(G)$ is sequentially dense in ${\rm Meas}_c(G)$.
 For Lie groups, $C_c^\infty(G)$ is sequentially dense in ${\rm Meas}_c(G)$. \end{corollary}